synqs/StocDyn_fig_data/README.md

 - filename: Oct07_Scan_0000_Cam_EXPOT=0.2

 ## Figure 7: Counting  statistics  of  sodium  with  and  without potassium  atoms  present
-The notebook extracts the calbration factor needed for the digitization routine.
+The notebook extracts the calibration factor needed for the digitization routine.
 Digitized data is loaded and number of single atom jumps up and down are extracted.
 Bootstrapping is used to calculate mean and std.

 #### Sodium:
 - dataset : September 24, 2020 with and without potassium